Criterion RV−6 Dynascope Advertisement

 would be worthwhile.
 The plan is to remove all the original crackle type black and

-going to re-paint the original colors, but decided to paint the unfinished legs
+to re-paint the original colors, but decided to paint the unfinished legs and tube

-and tube rings a hammered black like the rest of the mount, and the optical tube
+rings a hammered black like the rest of the mount, and the optical tube is midnight

-with Teflon tape, which I already have.
-The felt does not allow the tube to
+Teflon tape, which I already have.
+The felt does not allow the tube to rotate easily;

 The tube body (optical tube) is in pretty good condition both inside and out.